ShilpaJagadeeshappa/SikuliX/README.md

 # Sikulix

-Sikulix for our requirements is used in detecting logos/objects in arenas/stadiums in images/videos.This application can be extended to any sort of requirements depending on the suitability
+Sikulix for our requirements is used in detecting logos/objects in arenas/stadiums in images/videos.This application can be extended to any sort of requirements depending on the suitability.
 Sikuli is known as God's Eye which is used to automate the desktop as well as web applications with/without API's.SikuliX automates anything you see on the screen of your desktop computer running Windows, Mac or some Linux/Unix.
 It uses image recognition powered by OpenCV to identify and control GUI components.
 This is handy in cases when there is no easy access to a GUI's internals or the source code of the application or web page you want to act on.

 SikuliX supports as scripting languages

 1. Python language level 2.7 (supported by Jython)
-2. running RobotFramework text-scripts is supported (see docs)
+2. Running RobotFramework text-scripts is supported (see docs)
 3. Ruby language level 1.9 and 2.0 (supported by JRuby)
 4. JavaScript (supported by the Java Scripting Engine)